 During those long months of heavy bombardment Del Rosso maintained an unswerving belief that the Lord who had called him to the ministry would bring him safely home.
 He was wounded twice -- once in the head by an exploding hand grenade and then later in his right hand by a rocket flare.
 An epidemic of cholera broke out and his battalion had to be quarantined for a month.
 "I saw officers and men die in my section and in my dormitory," he said, "but the Lord miraculously delivered me from that contagious disease."
 As a small contribution to the ongoing work of God's Kingdom while he was at the battlefront, he sent his paycheck to the Coppini family for them to use in the spreading of the gospel.

-On April 16, 1917, the American Congress declared war on Germany and before the signing of the armistice a year and a half later, two million U.S. troops arrived on the front in France.
-It would be through just such an invasion of American G.I.'s that Del Rosso would make contact with the Church of the Nazarene.
-But the unfolding of that story would have to wait for another World War and for the invasion of an Italy fighting as an ally of Germany rather than its adversary.
+On April 16, 1917, the American Congress declared war on Germany and, before the signing of the armistice a year and a half later, two million U.S. troops arrived on the front in France.
+It would be through another an invasion of American soldiers that Del Rosso would make contact with the Church of the Nazarene.
+But the unfolding of that story would have to wait for another World War oin which the USA invaded Italy that was then fighting as an ally of Germany rather than its adversary.

 At one point during his service on the Austrian front Del Rosso was suspected of espionage.
 His commanding general had received a disturbing report about Del Rosso's correspondence with persons in a foreign country.
 An over-zealous Catholic chaplain had noticed strange, almost code-type words such as "Maranatha" and "Hallelujah" on Del Rosso's postcards addressed to a Coppini family who were at that point living in Switzerland.
 Disturbed by what might be secret communications going to the enemy, the chaplain reported his suspicions to the general.
 Del Rosso was called in.